 The age at death of Skeleton 8 has been ascertained using the following methods: dental development, dental attrition and epiphyseal fusion.
 Cranial suture closure was not used as the individual was too young for an accurate estimation, and the pubic symphysis and auricular surface were not used for the same reason.
 Long bone length was not used due to its unreliable nature.

-Skeleton 8's teeth were largely present, and therefore it is possible to use dental development and dental attrition as methods of ageing.
-All teeth had erupted at time of death, although the 3rd molars have incomplete roots and are still have not fully erupted.
-This puts the individual at an age of around 15-17 years.
+All teeth had erupted at time of death, although the 3rd molars have incomplete roots and are still not fully erupted.
+This puts the individual at an age of around fifteen to seventeen years.
 Dental attrition supports the later end of this estimate.
-The attrition of skeleton 8's molars is graded at stage B2, indicating that they were between 16 and 20 at the time of death.
+The attrition of Skeleton 8's molars is graded at stage B2, indicating that the individual was between sixteen and twenty at the time of death.
 Epiphyseal fusion is of particular use in the ageing of these remains as many of the epiphyses are unfused or were in the process of fusing at the time of death.
-It can be seen that the distal humerus is not yet fully fused, giving an upper limit of approximately 15-16 years.
-However, the dens of the axis is fully fused indicating that the individual was no younger than 13 years of age.

-When these three methods are brought together, an age estimate of around 15-16 years of age can be given for Skeleton 8.
-Due to this young age estimate, sex and stature cannot be determined.
+It can be seen that the distal humerus is not yet fully fused, giving an upper limit of approximately fifteen to sixteen years.
+However, the dens of the axis is fully fused indicating that the individual was no younger than thirteen years of age.
+When these three methods are considered together, an age estimate of around fifteen to sixteen years of age can be given for this individual when they died.

+Using femoral measurements it can be estimated that Skeleton 8 was approximately 157.63 ± 3.94 cm tall (5'2" ± 1 ").

+Sex Estimation

+Due to the young age estimate shown above, it is not possible to be completely confident in identifying the sex of the individual.
+Most indicators of sex were seen to be indeterminate, however examination of the mastoid processes, nuchal crest and greater sciatic notch suggests that the individual is more likely to be male than female.